Mkohm/Pirka/README.md

 - What is the exercise status?
 - Have I passed the assignment scheme?
 - How many exercises do i have left?
-- What is the project status?
-- What is the lab status?
 - When is my next due date?
 - What’s my next event?
 - Where and when is my next lecture?